onetcenter/web-services-samples/csharp-dotnet/README.md

     cd web-services-samples/csharp-dotnet

+### Interactive keyword search example

 Open the `KeywordSearch.sln` file with Visual Studio, and build and run the application.

 Follow the prompts to enter your O*NET Web Services credentials, and your search terms.

+### Batch coding example

+Make a copy of the file `BatchCoder_sample_input.json`, and add your O*NET Web Services credentials.
+For more information on the file format, see the [batch coder documentation](BatchCoder_README.md).

+Open the `BatchCoder.sln` file with Visual Studio, and build the application.
+Run the application at a command prompt, with your edited copy of the sample input:

+    BatchCoder.exe < BatchCoder_input_copy.json > BatchCoder_output.json

+The file `BatchCoder_output.json` will contain the results.

 ## License